-As an artist, I believe that education is the key to the success of our children and the next generation, and ultimately our societies.
+As a teaching artist, I believe that education is the key to the success of the next generation, and ultimately our societies.
 I feel that sharing my love of music and life through teaching is one of the most powerful tools I have to help make the world an even more beautiful place.
-I know all children have the ability to learn anything if they put their minds to it.
+I know all children have the ability to learn anything with the right support systems in place.
 As Dr. Shinichi Suzuki says, “Every Child Can!”
 I agree; every child has the potential to learn to do anything.
 My teaching is rooted in this philosophy of Dr. Suzuki’s, and I apply it to all of my students whether they are curious beginners, driven young violinists, or adventurous adults looking to try out a new hobby.
 Talent is not something you are born with, but something anyone can develop with lots of hard work and support.
 Learning the violin is no walk in the park, it’s a marathon!
 But with dedication, daily practice, lessons, listening and love, anyone can learn how to play the violin.

 Over the last decade, I have had the honor of teaching hundreds of students.
 With that experience I have come to realize that every child is unique and requires a customized approach to teaching.
 Although there is a method to my madness, what works for some kids simply doesn’t work for others!
 In my studio, each student is given a safe space to have fun, explore, make mistakes, learn how to adapt and ultimately achieve their goals.
-I have a holistic approach to teaching and incorporate my love of yoga and understanding of neuroscience to reach each student.
-As a registered Suzuki method instructor, I use the method for all of my students along with the teachings and philosophies of luminary violin pedagogues Joseph Gingold, Paul Rolland, Mimi Zweig, and Rebecca Henry and Charles Krigbaum.
+I have a holistic approach to teaching and incorporate my practice of yoga and neuroscience based practice methods to reach each student.
+As a trained Suzuki method instructor, I use the method for all of my beginner students, and expand my approach for more advanced students with the teachings and philosophies of luminary violin pedagogues Joseph Gingold, Paul Rolland, Mimi Zweig, Charles Krigbaum and Edmund Sprunger.